-CLEANING RESPONSIBILITY OF COMMON AREAS INCLUDING WITHIN INDIVIDUAL UNITS
+CLEANING RESPONSIBILITY OF COMMON AREAS AND INDIVIDUAL UNITS

-Residents are responsible for the cleanliness of the common area (bathrooms) adjoined to their units.
+Residents are responsible for the cleanliness of the common areas adjoined to their units.
 Residents are expected to keep this area clean throughout the year.
-The lack of cleanliness in a unit results in the possibility of vermin infestation and unsanitary living conditions.
-Failure to maintain a reasonably clean unit will be considered a Section B violation and will result in disciplinary sanctions and possible fines (minimum \$25/person).
+Lack of cleanliness results in unsanitary living conditions and vermin infestation.
+Failure to maintain a reasonably clean unit will be considered a violation and will result in disciplinary sanctions.